gwidgets/gwidgets.github.io/_posts/2015-11-19-building-a-tree-grid-using-gxt-gwt.md

   Now, we are going to create our widget using the following components:
 </p>

-&#8211; TreeGrid: the actual treegrid widget
+&#8211; TreeGrid_disqus: the actual treegrid widget

 &#8211; ColumnConfig: object used for configuring columns